carbon-language/carbon-lang/docs/project/pull_request_workflow.md

    branch for the second pull request can now be done directly from your `trunk` branch after pulling upstream.

-8. When landing the a stacked pull request, it will require actively rebasing or squashing due to the complex merge history used while updating.
+8. When landing a stacked pull request, it will require actively rebasing or squashing due to the complex merge history used while updating.

+9. If you need to create a third or more stacked pull requests, simply repeat the steps starting from #2 above for each pull request in the stack, but starting from the prior pull request's branch.

-9. If you want to split the two pull requests so they become independent, you can explicitly edit the base branch of a pull request in the GitHub UI.
+10. If you want to split the two pull requests so they become independent, you can explicitly edit the base branch of a pull request in the GitHub UI.
     Alternatively you can simply delete the tracking branch as above.
 The result will be two pull requests with an overlapping initial sequence of commits.
     You can then restructure each one to make sense independently.

 ### Managing pull requests with multiple commits